Full-time: 3 years, Part-time: Up to 6 years

 Tailor your degree

 You can adapt your studies to suit your chosen career path while gaining a greater understanding of how the body functions.
-We offer a range of optional modules in bioscience, sport science and psychology to enable you to focus on areas that interest you most.
+We offer a selection of optional modules in bioscience, sport science and psychology to enable you to focus on areas that interest you most.
 In your final year, you’ll undertake an in-depth research project into a human health theme which matches your interests and aspirations.

 Broaden your perspectives